AARP Hearing Center

 Your BMI suggests you are overweight — explore these tips and resources

 If your BMI falls in the overweight category and you have two or more risk factors for heart disease and related health conditions, losing weight is recommended.
-Even a weight loss of just 5 to 10 percent of your current weight will help lower your risk of developing diseases.
-A reasonable and safe rate of weight loss is 1 to 2 pounds per week.
+A weight loss of just 5 to 10 percent of your current weight will help lower your risk of developing diseases.
+A reasonable and safe rate of weight loss is around 1 pound per week.

-One of the secrets of healthy weight loss is to keep a record of everything you eat.
-Smartphone apps make it easy to do.
+Another helpful tool is keeping a record of everything you eat, whether in a journal or using a dedicated app.
 Tracking can help you see associations you might not have noticed before.
 With those in mind, you can start to change your behavior and eat less.

 People who sleep less than seven hours a night have higher rates of obesity.
-People on a weight-loss program who slept poorly developed higher BMIs and larger waistlines over a year’s time, research shows.
-Try turning off digital devices and TVs an hour before bedtime and create a soothing evening ritual to prepare for sleep.
+Poor sleep can lead to increased food cravings and affect eating patterns.
+For better sleep, try turning off digital devices and TVs at least an hour before bedtime, and create a soothing evening ritual to help you prepare for sleep.

 Explore Health Articles